mlcommons/ck/docs/mlperf/inference/README.md

 ### Acknowledgments

-* A common CM interface and automation for MLPerf inference benchmarks was developed by Arjun Suresh and Grigori Fursin sponsored by the [cTuning foundation](https://cTuning.org) and [cKnowledge.org](https://cKnowledge.org) with many contributions from [the community](../../../CONTRIBUTING.md).
+The first version of a common CM interface and unified workflow automation for MLPerf inference benchmarks was developed by Arjun Suresh and Grigori Fursin and sponsored by MLCommons.org, cTuning.org and cKnowledge.org with great contributions from [the community](../../../CONTRIBUTING.md).